Day 18 - Profitable MVP in 30 Days - Completing the App

 Day 25 of the profitable MVP challenge where I admit ReadingPointer's failure - user retention is extremely low and no one cares about the paid features.
 Sharing lessons learned including targeting users with higher willingness to pay, challenges of building cross-browser extensions, and difficulties turning scientific methods like speed reading into products.

-I Can Code But Don't Know What to Build
+Feeling Empty Because I Don't Know What to Build